Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

 ```

 ## 2 Architecture Diagrams
-### 2.1 Composite States for Nested Query Execution

-Nested function state diagram illustrating states in SQL plugin for push down execution.
-The nested operator stays in the `Physical Plan Tree` after push down for flattening operation in post-processing.
-See section [2.3](#24-select-clause-nested-query-class-diagram) for flattening sequence and description.

-### 2.2 Sequence Diagram for Nested SELECT Clause Query Push Down
+### 2.1 Sequence Diagram for filter Push Down
-Nested function sequence diagram illustrating query execution from parsing to OpenSearch DSL push down.
+A sequence diagram illustrating the execution path for `FilterQueryBuilder` push down.
+Depending on the syntax option used for nested, different DSL will be formed to push to OpenSearch.
+The following examples in sections [2.3]() and [2.4]() overview how these different queries are formed through the SQL plugin push down semantics.

 ```mermaid
 sequenceDiagram